Mark Gormley: Music videos

 Gormley's music video for the song "All We Need" was released on June 27, 2010.
 It marks the final music video from his debut album.
-Gormley plans to write and record new songs in the future, and in February 2014 he began working on new songs at The Uncharted Zones recording studio.
+Gormley planned to write and record new songs in the future, and in February 2014 he began working on new songs at The Uncharted Zones recording studio.
 A Mark Gormley DVD is also in production.

 The music video for the song "Together" was released on February 7, 2017.
 The video features Gormley in space and on the beach.
 Phil Thomas Katt has explained the reason behind the near seven year wait for Gormley's new music video: “Mark Gormley’s been slowly working on new tunes since his last hit in 2010.
 The recording process with Mark is extremely slow.
 He generally only works about 20 minutes per session.”

 Recordings

-Mark Gormley's self-titled debut album of original recordings has been released via The Uncharted Zone.
+Gormley's self-titled debut album of original recordings was released via The Uncharted Zone.